Level of Study

-The purpose of the course GEOV255 Seismotectonics is to explain the relation between seismology and tectonics.
-Processes associated with earthquakes occurring in different deformational settings such as convergent, divergent and transcurrent plate boundaries will be described through examples.
-The relation between the stress accumulation and strain will be described on global, regional and local scales.
+Content: Processes associated with earthquakes occurring in different deformational settings such as convergent, divergent and transcurrent plate boundaries will be described through examples.
+The relation between the stress accumulation and strain will be described in global, regional and local scales.
 Additionally, deformation processes associated with the intraplate areas and stable continental interiors will be explained.
 Processes that are related to stress build-up, fault rupture and earthquakes will be defined.
 Application of paleoseismological methods in identifying pre-historic earthquakes will be presented.

-- Describe the relation between the stress accumulation and strain
+- describe the relation between the stress accumulation and strain

-- Describe the relation between the fault regimes and the stress pattern
+- describe the relation between the fault regimes and the stress pattern

-- Explain processes associated with the deformation along plate boundaries and intraplate areas
+- explain processes associated with the deformation along plate boundaries and intraplate areas

-- Explain the relation between the fault rupture and earthquakes
+- explain the relation between the fault rupture and earthquakes

-- Describe the geological processes associated with earthquakes
+- describe the geological processes associated with earthquakes

 Recommended Previous Knowledge